 We welcome incoming exchange students from our partner institutions under the Erasmus+ programme and also through our international exchange partnerships with universities outside of Europe.
 Read our guide below to find out more about studying on exchange at DMU:

 How to apply

-Your home institution will nominate you for a place and send your details to us.
-This is usually around February to March in the year prior to starting at DMU.
-Once you have been nominated we will email you the full application process including module information.
+Your home institution will nominate you to study at DMU, and will send your details to us.
+This is usually around February to March, in the year prior to you starting your exchange at DMU.
+Once you have been nominated, DMU will be email details about the application.

 All modules are delivered in English.
 Applicants should be at 6.0 IELTS standard Arts, Design and Technology subjects and 6.5 for Business and Law, Social Sciences and Humanities subjects.
 We require a proof of any qualification demonstrating a minimum of level B2 according to the Common European Framework.

 In the absence of the above requirements, participants will be asked to send us their supervisor statement indicating participant English language proficiency according to the Common European Framework.
 Please note students requiring a visa for a full year study at DMU will need to show formal language qualifications.
 A list of the approved language tests will be sent to students at application stage.

 We offer free English language support while you are studying – two hours per week for undergraduate and research students, and three hours per week for postgraduate students.
 Classes are usually optional, but we may ask you to attend if we feel you would benefit.

 Non-EU/EEA students who will be applying for a Tier 4 visa in order to enter the UK will have to provide proof of their English language proficiency to UK Visas and Immigration (UKVI) as part of the process.
 For further information, see the UKVI website.